 Flow Traders N.V. (referred to as the 'Company') is a public limited liability company (naamloze vennootschap).
-It is incorporated under the laws of the Netherlands, having its seat (statutaire zetel) in Amsterdam, The Netherlands, having its registered office at Jacob Bontiusplaats 9, 1018 LL Amsterdam, The Netherlands and registered with the Trade Register of the Chamber of Commerce (Kamer van Koophandel) under number 34294936.
+It is incorporated under the laws of the Netherlands, having its seat (statutaire zetel) in Amsterdam, the Netherlands, and its registered office at Jacob Bontiusplaats 9, 1018 LL Amsterdam, the Netherlands and registered with the Trade Register of the Chamber of Commerce (Kamer van Koophandel) under number 34294936.

-These condensed interim financial statements comprise the Company and its subsidiaries (together referred to as the 'Group').
+These condensed consolidated interim financial statements comprise the Company and its subsidiaries (together referred to as the 'Group').
 The Group is a leading global technology-enabled liquidity provider that specializes in exchange traded products (ETPs).
 The Group's goal is to be a leading ETP-focused liquidity provider.

-The condensed interim financial statements of the Group for the six months period ended 30 June 2016 incorporate financial information of Flow Traders N.V., its controlled entities and interests in associates.
-The condensed interim financial statements were authorised for issue by the Company's Management Board and the Supervisory Board on 11 August 2016.
+The condensed consolidated interim financial statements of the Group for the six months period ended 30 June 2017 incorporate financial information of Flow Traders N.V., its controlled entities and interests in associates.
+The condensed consolidated interim financial statements were authorised for issue by the Company's Management Board and the Supervisory Board on 27 July 2017.